-While the case is cooling, zest 3 lemons and reserve, then roll all 4 of the lemons on a work surface with the palm of your hand (to release more juice).
+- Zest 3 of the lemons and reserve.
+Roll all 4 of the lemons on a work surface with the palm of your hand (to release more juice).
 Juice them and measure out 150ml.

-Put the butter and sugar into a pan with the juice, zest and eggs and place the pan over a medium heat.
-Stir continuously for 10-15 minutes (do not allow to simmer) until the butter has melted and the sugar has dissolved.
-Increase the heat to medium-high and stir until it begins to simmer; simmer for 5 seconds only, then remove from the heat.
+- Place the zest, juice, butter, eggs, yolk and sugar in a saucepan over a low-medium heat and stir continuously for 10-15 minutes (do not allow to simmer) until the butter has melted and the sugar has dissolved.
+Increase the heat a little and stir until it begins to simmer; simmer for 5 seconds, so that the filling thickens, then remove from the heat.
 Pass the mixture through a fine sieve into a bowl.
-Cover with clingfilm to avoid a skin forming, and place the bowl in the fridge to cool for 30 minutes.
+Cover with clingfilm to avoid a skin forming.
+Place the bowl in the fridge to cool for 30 minutes.

 Copyright © Heston Blumenthal 2011